jan-bogaerts/mark/src/markdownCode.md

 the application uses a toolbar similar to applications like mS Access, excel, word or draw: a single integrated menu and toolbar

-- At the top of the toolbar are a nr of tabs
+- At the top of the toolbar are a nr of tabs (use the tabs from the antd library)
-- all components on the toolbar have a tooltip containing a short description of the action.
+- all components on the toolbar show a F (from the antd library) containing a short description of the action.

 the following tabs are available:
-- home
+- home: this is shown as the first tab when the application starts.
 - format
 - preferences

 #### home

-- The home tab is the component that is used as the main tab of the toolbar.
-This is first shown when the application starts.
+- the home-tab component is a wrapper that displays it's children in a row.
-- This component contains the following sections:
+- This component contains the following child components :
-  - file
+  - file component
-  - edit
+  - edit component
-  - undo
+  - undo component
-  - build
+  - build component

 ##### file section
 - the file-section component contains actions related to the project and file management.
+- all buttons use an appropriate icon as content, no text.
 - it supports the following actions
   - New Project: a button to create a new project
     - if there is a project loaded with changes (the project's undo-service has data in the undo list), ask to save first.